oomek/attractplus/Layouts.md

 -  `green` - Get/set green colour level for the rectangle.
 Range is `[0...255]`.
 Default value is `255`.
 -  `blue` - Get/set blue colour level for the rectangle.
 Range is `[0...255]`.
 Default value is `255`.
 -  `alpha` - Get/set alpha level for the rectangle.
 Range is `[0...255]`.
 Default value is `255`.
--  `outline` Get/set the thickness of the outline applied to the rectangle.
-Value is set in pixels and can be fractional.
+-  `outline` - Get/set the thickness of the outline applied to the rectangle.
 Default value is `0.0`
 -  `outline_red` - Get/set red colour level for the rectangle's outline.
 Range is `[0...255]`.
 Default value is `255`.
 -  `outline_green` - Get/set green colour level for the rectangle's outline.
 Range is `[0...255]`.
 Default value is `255`.
 -  `outline_blue` - Get/set blue colour level for the rectangle's outline.
 Range is `[0...255]`.
 Default value is `255`.